Hugo-W/Hugo-W.github.io/perso/projects/01_PredictiveCodingforSpeech/Project.md

 The first goal is to see how a time resolved accuracy of reconstruction of the acoustic envelope from meeg signals vary with linguistic features.

 ### Ideas

+- I want to try with:
+  - Entropy
+  - Surprisal _and_ weighted surprisal (by entropy)
+  - KL "update"

 ## Log